Associate Professor

 Sha Tin, NT, Hong Kong SAR

 Dr. Druzin has published widely with leading U.S. law schools (Harvard, Cornell, Columbia, Georgetown, UPenn, etc.), noted peer-reviewed journals, and has contributed to several edited volumes published by Oxford University Press and Cambridge University Press.
-His work focuses on the emergence and collapse of law and institutions.
-He has written on a range of topics in this area, from the self-ordering potential of international law to the evolution of social norms, rights, and inequality.
-His scholarship draws from rational choice theory and the study of networks.
+His work focuses on how institutions and governance structures emerge and function in anarchic systems, where centralized authority is absent or weak.
+He has written on a range of topics in this area, from the self-ordering potential of international law and global governance to the evolution of social norms, rights, and inequality.
+His current research examines the effects of global fragmentation on international Law.
+More recently, his work has also extended to emerging challenges in AI governance and safety given its inter-jurisdictional character.

 AREAS OF INTEREST